backpack: Mount Hood – Dollar Lake + Elk Cove

 We drove to the Vista Ridge trailhead, and on the way there, we could see that the top third of Mount Hood was covered in a thick gray cloud that looked like it was probably snowing on top.
 It was early in the day, though, and we hoped the clouds would burn off as the sun shone everywhere else nearby.
 We were planning to camp at Dollar Lake, but first had to hike through about two miles of burned forest from the 2011 Dollar Lake wildfire before reaching the Timberline Trail.

-After the burn area, reach a trail junction for Eden Park.
-Stay to the left at the trail junction and head towards Elk Cove.
-After another 0.3 miles, reach a trail junction for Cairn Basin.
-Stay to the left and continue on the Timberline Trail for just under a mile to the unmarked side trail to Dollar Lake.
+After the burn area, we passed a trail junction for Eden Park and continued on the Timberline trail for another 1.3 miles to the unmarked side trail to Dollar Lake.
 The side trail can be hard to find since it’s almost completely covered up by small mountain hemlocks and rocks.
 There is usually a small cairn marking the spot.

 When we arrived at Dollar Lake, a group of about eight day hikers were there and one of them suggested that we head up past the lake to better campsites.
 We did, and he was right.
 The views of Mount Hood and Barrett Spur are amazing!